digitaldeacon/memberhive/README.md

 [![Join the chat at https://gitter.im/memberhive2/Lobby](https://badges.gitter.im/memberhive2/Lobby.svg)](https://gitter.im/memberhive2/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Note
 MH2 is very much in Alpha status.
-Many dependencies, like Material2 (material design for angular2) are still under active development.
+Many dependencies, like material design for angular, are still under active development.
 Things may change/ break rather quickly because of it.
 So be patient :)

-We stay in step with the dependencies of _angular/material2_ and _angular/angular-cli_.
+We stay in step with the dependencies of _angular/material_ and _angular/angular-cli_.

 ## Introduction
 Memberhive2 is the redevelopment of [Memberhive1](https://github.com/digitaldeacon/memberhive).
 We dropped the nodejs backend for a PHP based one, upgraded to Angular@next (using TypeScript) and switched to a RDBMS (MySQL/MariaDB).
 All this makes development quicker and more robust.